Devencloud/oauth2-auth-server/README.md

 /.well-known/openid-configuration	GET	Public	OIDC discovery endpoint /logout	GET	Authenticated	Clears session and SSO
 What I Would Add in Production
+Feature	Purpose
-🔐 Keycloak federation — allow users to log in via external identity providers (Google, corporate SSO)

-🔐 HashiCorp Vault — replace hardcoded secrets with dynamic secret injection

-🔐 mTLS — mutual TLS for service-to-service authentication

-🔐 PKCE enforcement — already implemented for public clients; would enforce for all clients in production

-🔐 Scope-based access control — fine-grained permissions beyond roles (read, write, admin scopes)

-🔐 OWASP ZAP scanning — automated vulnerability scanning in CI/CD pipeline

-The Interview Answer
+🔐 Keycloak federation	Allow users to log in via external identity providers (Google, corporate SSO) 🔐 HashiCorp Vault	Replace hardcoded secrets with dynamic secret injection 🔐 mTLS	Mutual TLS for service-to-service authentication 🔐 PKCE enforcement	Already implemented for public clients; enforce for all clients in production 🔐 Scope-based access control	Fine-grained permissions beyond roles (read, write, admin scopes) 🔐 OWASP ZAP scanning	Automated vulnerability scanning in CI/CD pipeline The Interview Answer
 "How do you revoke a JWT that's already been issued?"
 Stateless JWTs cannot be revoked natively — that is the fundamental tension.
 I solved it with two layers: